tele8565857/telethonAr11/README.md

-# This repo is CatUser, but it is modified in Arabic and some other additions, and it is called Arab Telethon
+# This repo is fork CatUser, but it is modified in Arabic and some other additions, and it is called Arab Telethon
 # TelethonArab - CatUser